FoalTS/foal/docs/authentication-and-access-control/jwt.md

 Authorization: Bearer <token>
 ```

 > FoalTS makes no assumptions about how the JWT is generated and sent / stored to the client.
 The choice is yours.
-However, whenever the user wants to access a protected route, the client must send the JWT in the Authorization header using the Bearer schema.
+However, whenever the user wants to access a protected route, the client must send the JWT in the Authorization header using the Bearer schema (or in an cookie if the option is set to true).

 # Set Up